rlsafetyworkshop/rlsafetyworkshop.github.io/index.md

 Submissions must be relevant to one or more of the topic areas listed above, in the following two categories:

-- Long papers â up to 8 pages + unlimited references / appendices
+- Long papers - up to 8 pages + unlimited references / appendices
 - Short papers - up to 4 pages + unlimited references / appendices

 Please format submissions in RLC style (see Author Kit: [overleaf](https://www.overleaf.com/read/xcnztsmtbnxy#62703f), [zip](https://rl-conference.cc/static/rlc_2024_submission_template.zip)).